nccgroup/IP-reputation-snort-rule-generator/README.md

 ./tepig.pl [ [--file=LOCAL_FILE] | [--url=URL] ] [--csv=FIELD_NUM] [--sid=INITIAL_SID] | --help

-LOCAL_FILE is a file stored localy that contains a list of malicious domains, IP addresses and/or URLs.
-If omitted then it assumed that a URL is provided.
+LOCAL_FILE is a file stored locally that contains a list of malicious domains, IP addresses and/or URLs.
+If omitted then it is assumed that a URL is provided.
 URL is a URL that contains a list of malicious domains, IP addresses or URLs.
 The default is https://zeustracker.abuse.ch/blocklist.php?download=domainblocklist.
 FIELD_NUM is the field number (indexing from 0) that contains the information of interest.
 If omitted then the file is treated as a simple list.
 INITIAL_SID is the SID that will be applied to the first rule.
 Every subsequent rule will increment the SID value.
 The default is 9000000.